mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - authenticity of tool use, especially docs and access to Community
 - authenticity of audience - and role of drama to facilitate reflection

+#### s2 Use of participant interview data (EARLIER IN S2?
+OR LATER?) & importance of process of triangulation

+Participant interview data mostly used to confirm and triangulate with video data from making sessions

+Post-workshop participant interviews gathered information to support analysis of specifics of in-session interactions and relevant detail of wider activity systems of home digital use.

+ANALYSIS  - NOT SURE ON THIS YET IN TERMS OF ORDER OF THINGS - PERHAPS REFLECT THAT.

+These interviews took place at the end of P3

+At times the resources that were created were brought up on the screen during capture.

+Interviews surfaced important data about home use of games and learning relationships.

+These interviews allowed triangulation and confirmation of data observed in video recordings.

+They were important to confirm initial researcher conclusions before a final process of closer video data analysis.

+**Limitations in interview data**

+In retrospect, shorter interviews at more regular intervals with participants would have been useful to answer

 <!-- In this process, tensions emerged which impacted my framing and understandings of the research questions.